Skip to main content

 └─────┴───────────┴─────────┘

 The arrayJoin function affects all sections of the query, including the WHERE section.
-Notice the result 2, even though the subquery returned 1 row.
+Notice in that the result of the query below is 2, even though the subquery returned 1 row.

 SELECT sum(1) AS impressions